danm-mcbs/CISBenchmark/README.md

-# CISBenchmark
+# CIS Benchmark

-CIS Benchmark Scripts
+Scripts to help with CIS Benchmarking